kbachir/eng103a-ansible-testing/README.md

 All the prometheus configurations should be present in /etc/prometheus/prometheus.yml file.

 - `sudo nano /etc/prometheus/prometheus.yml`  To create the yml file, and put the content below into it.
+The agent ip should be in the agent target.
 Save it when you're done.
 ```
 global:
   scrape_interval: 10s